What ‘Hero’ Really Means

 “The battle, sir, is not to the strong alone; it is to the vigilant, the active, the brave.” —Patrick Henry (1775)

-For the last two months, I have been, initially at least, amused by the now-ubiquitous adjectives and nouns invoked to describe a large swath of Americans — the “heroic heroes” across our nation.
+For the last two months, I was, initially at least, amused by the now-ubiquitous adjectives and nouns invoked to describe a large swath of Americans — the “heroic heroes” across our nation, who are being so-acclaimed because they have some role associated with healthcare or the treatment of those suffering from the ChiCom COVID-19 virus.
 Who knew we had so many?

 My initial amusement, though, has devolved into irritation.
 Why?
 Because of the grossly cavalier misapplication of this word by mass-media talkingheads, few of whom have ever witnessed, much less performed, anything truly heroic.
 Thus, they lack context for and understanding of genuine heroism.